jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 ## What Happened to Encapsulation?
 The GoF were obsessed with encapsulation.
 Don’t let the Client Application know the class type.
 Then they feature method names for each Creational Design Pattern that suggests the creation mechanism:
 * Factory Method and Abstract Factory feature `create()` or `make()`
-* Singleton features `instance()`
+* Singleton features `instance()` or `getInstance()`
 * Builder features `construct()`
 * Prototype features `clone()`

 Using method names that indicate creation mechanism breaks encapsulation.
-Let’s also consider the Client Application.
+Let’s consider the Client Application.
 Its main concern is acquiring a method.
 It doesn’t care about the creation mechanism.
 That’s why I used `acquire()` in all of my examples.

 ## Memory Leaks?
 The GoF tend to use C++ for their creational design pattern examples, and this is C++ from 1995.

 I don’t recall any sample code where they delete any objects created via their design patterns.
 Some of their examples leak memory.
-I assume they assumed that developers would handle the memory management.
+I assume they assumed that developers would know enough to handle the memory management.

 When I was a C++ developer, I’d pair `acquire()` with `release(object)` when I designed creational mechanisms.
-When the Client Application was done with object, it would `release` it.
+When the Client Application was done with an object, it would `release` it.
 The `release(object)` method would manage any cleanup that was needed.
 Keep in mind that Factory Method objects would be deleted.
 Object Pool objects would be cleaned and returned to the Pool.
 Singletons would not be affected.
+By adding `release`, the creation mechanism was also resonsible for any clean up.
+The only developer resonsibility was calling `release`.

-Even then, I didn’t trust developers to always call `release(object)`.
-So I used [Resource Allocation Is Instantiation](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (RAII) where `acquire()` was called in the constructor and `release(object)` was called in the destructor.
+I didn’t trust developers to always call `release(object)`.
+So I used [Resource Allocation Is Instantiation](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (RAII).
+A small wrapper class managed the object lifecycle. `acquire()` was called in the wrapper's constructor and `release(object)` was called in its destructor.
 I’d had come full circle and completely encapsulated the use of creational design patterns within an object whose lifecycle was traditional C++.

 Java has garbage collection, so memory management isn’t as necessary, but it shouldn’t be ignored.
 I don’t think there’s a need for `release(object)` in Java, but Singleton and Flyweight/Multiton can leak memory.
 Once these objects are allocated, they are never released.
 [Weak references](https://www.baeldung.com/java-weak-reference) might be a way to ensure that their memory is recovered when no longer in use.